 In this tutorial you will learn how to install and set up the free version of the popular WP Recipe Maker plugin developed by Bootstrapped Ventures.
-It is the most used plugin for food recipes and is active on over 60,000 websites.
+It is the most used plugin for food recipes and is active on more than 50,000 websites.

 One of its main features is that it automatically handles all recipe metadata, so that your recipes will appear as rich snippets in search engines.

 For this tutorial I’m using the Nutmeg WordPress theme.
 This plugin is recommended in my guide for starting a food blog.